David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 ![Scheduled Diamond](other_diagrams/scheduler_examples/diamond/diamond_st_s_2.png "Scheduled Diamond")

 # Recursive, Memoized Scheduler
-The next scheduling algorithm addresses the diamond issue.
+The next scheduling algorithm addresses the diamond type mismatch issue.
 It performs the same walk of the expression tree as the above, recursive scheduling algorithm.
 However, it memoizes the calls to `schedule_op`.
 Therefore, if a node is scheduled once in one part of the expression tree, it will not be scheduled different in a different part of the expression tree.